mikefieldmay/CV/README.md

 I'm a full-stack junior developer and a recent graduate of [Makers Academy](http://www.makersacademy.com/).

 Learning to code at Europe's leading bootcamp has completely changed my life.
-I've been imbued me with a new sense of confidence, a devotion to clean, tested, and re-usable code, and a passion to continue to develop my skills.
+I've been imbued with a new sense of confidence, a devotion to clean, tested, and re-usable code, and a passion to continue to develop my skills.
 I have a firm belief that software and technology will help solve the countless problems that the world is currently facing and I feel incredibly privileged that I'm going to be a part of that.

 I bring a high level of positivity and enthusiasm to any new challenge that I face.
 I can quickly break down a problem into its constituent parts and I love the satisfaction of ironing out difficult bugs.